Rangi42/polishedcrystal/README.md

    * Big roofs like Pewter Museum on Silph Co. and Pokémon Tower
    * Add Young Couple and Double Team trainer classes
    * Add female Schoolkids? (replace Schoolboys)
-   * Add Magnet Train tracks to Route 32 from HGSS
    * Add river to Route 46 from HGSS
    * Put legendary beasts in a pit in Burned Tower, not a platform
    * Add crater to Route 3 from HGSS